 Stress is also a potential trigger for psoriasis symptoms.
 Therefore, activities that reduce stress may help to reduce the number of flares

 Lifestyle and dietary changes

-Psoriasis affects the skin, but the problem actually lies with the immune system.
+Psoriasis has involvement with the skin but also affects many other systems in the body.
 Home remedies and anti-itch medications will not treat the underlying condition.

-- Biologics: These products use biological chemicals to treat psoriasis.
-They are given via a needle in a vein (IV) and are usually only given to people who have not responded to other treatments.
+- Biologics: These products use chemicals taken from living cells to target specific parts of the immune system.
+A doctor will administer these by injection into a vein and usually only prescribe them to people who have not responded to other treatments.

-- Phototherapy: Phototherapy is a light therapy that exposes the skin to ultraviolet light.
-It is possible to lie in the sun, but it is safer to undergo controlled phototherapy in a doctor's office.
+- Phototherapy: Phototherapy is a light therapy that exposes the skin to controlled doses of ultraviolet light.
+Exposure to the sun can have a similar benefit, but it is safer to undergo controlled phototherapy in a doctor's office.

-A doctor can discuss the range of options that might be best for each individual case of psoriasis.
+Not every treatment will work for all people with the condition.
+A doctor can discuss the range of options that might be best for each person.

 The scale in which a person experiences any itch will differ between individuals, and the same is true with psoriatic itch.